 When you think of fiberglass pultrusion, you might first visualize the strong, continuous fibers like glass, carbon, or aramid that give the material its backbone.
-However, behind these fibers, an unsung hero is pivotal to the structural integrity, durability, and versatility of the end product: resin.
+However, behind these fibers, an unsung hero is pivotal to the end product's structural integrity, durability, and versatility: resin.

 What is Pultrusion?